EC-CS-528-BU-Cloud-Computing/mlops-with-databricks/README.md

 ## 4. Solution Concept
 MLops is an approach that aims to efficiently deploy, maintain, and monitor machine learning models.
 Since machine learning lifecycle has many steps such as data ingest, model training, model deployment, it is important for data engineering, data science and ML engineering teams to collaborate synchronously and efficiently.
 One way to do so is to use Databricks with public clouds such as Microsoft Azure or Amazon Web Services.
 Databricks allows data engineers, data scientists, and analysts to work together since it provides collaborative notebooks, IDEs, dashboards, and other tools to access and analyze common underlying data.

-(Change sentences) Our solution implies exploring what can Databricks offer in terms of data warehousing, data engineering, data streaming and machine learning.
-We will evaluate Databricks solutions from ease of transformation, cost, and efficiency perspectives and then give an assesment on whether it is reasonable to use Databricks.
+The solution implies exploring what can Databricks offer in terms of data warehousing, data engineering, data streaming and machine learning.
+The main goal is to evaluate Databricks solutions from ease of transformation, cost, and efficiency perspectives and then give an assesment on whether it is reasonable to use Databricks.

-(Add figure explanation)
 ![azure-databricks-modern-analytics-architecture-diagram](https://user-images.githubusercontent.com/75428513/194418588-d0de82ac-da30-41fb-9548-e236f2576045.png)

+1. Azure Databricks ingests raw streaming data from Azure Event Hubs.
+2. Data Factory loads raw batch data into Data Lake Storage.
+3.
+  i.
+Data Lake Storage houses data of all types, such as structured, unstructured, and semi-structured.
+It also stores batch and streaming data. ii.
+Delta Lake forms the curated layer of the data lake.
+It stores the refined data in an open-source format.

 ** **